Segev608/NetworkSecurityLab/README.md

 # Network Security Course

-Hello, my name is segev burstein and this page represents the fundamental material in which I've studied in this course.
+Hello, my name is Segev Burstein and this page represents the fundamental material in which I've studied in this course.

 ![Contributors 2](https://img.shields.io/badge/Contributors-2-brightgreen.svg)